 The neuropsychological assessment will measure your ability to control your body, fine and gross motor skills, and ability to interact socially.

-The combined results of these tests will define the level of TBI you incurred and its impact on your life.
+These tests’ combined results will define the TBI level you incurred and its impact on your life.
 It will also help your doctor develop an optimal treatment plan.